franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/scim/README.md

 Click on the client name to open the detailed view, edit the information, add revoke or add tokens.
 You will be able to edit the client information and tokens.

 SCIM client tokens can be revoked.
-To revoke a token click the **Remove** icon at the far right end of the token listing.
+To revoke a token click the **Revoke** icon at the far right end of the token listing.
 To add a new token click the **+ Token** button at the bottom of *Tokens* section.

 ![Add or revoke static access token on a SCIM client detailed from under administration settings in OpenProject administration](add_scim_6.png)